Download | Fact Sheet | Description | Features | Team | Contact + Community | Videos | TaleChaser | Q+A | Reviews

 - A unique and more cinematic presentation of the choice-driven Visual Novel medium.

-- Three unique routes and ten possible ending.
+- Three unique routes and ten possible endings.

 - An engaging tale told by unusual characters containing over 260,000 words.
 Several deep and nuanced stand-alone stories woven together means 12-16 hours of story-rich gaming.